ejconlon/ingestbot/README.md

 For Python components `make build` will ensure a `venv` is created and kept up-to-date. `make test` runs several automated checks. `make package` assembles a zip file in the top level `.build` directory with an entrypoint shell script inside.
 Please be careful unzipping this file, as there is no single top-level folder (this is to get around AWS Lambda working-directory restrictions).

-The `python` directory contains language support files for the Python components.
+The `support/python` directory contains language support files for the Python components.
 Note that the `Makefiles` in the component directories define the component name and include the appropriate `Makefile.app` or `Makefile.lib` from the language support directory.

 ## Deployment